- General Info learn about drugs

 - Loss of appetite

 None of these are a sure sign that your teen is abusing drugs.
 However, if you can see many of these changes in your teen, it could be a sign of trouble.
 We have a great deal of experience helping teens recovery and detox from drug use and abuse.
-Give us a call at (800) 943-0566 today to see what we can do to help your teen and your family through this critical time.Teen Drug Abuse Quiz question 2
+Call our treatment support team at (800) 943-0566 today to see what we can do to help your teen and your family through this critical time.Teen Drug Abuse Quiz question 2

 How Should Parents Respond?